-I started noticing things I had missed earlier.
+I suddenly started noticing things I had missed earlier.
 She was a little shabby, sand sticking to her clothes, untied shoelaces and a spool of saliva drooling from her mouth.

-A boy called out to her, 'Trucks are for boys.
+A boy called out to her 'Trucks are for boys.
 You are like a boy.
 Yuck.'

 I was shocked.
 I expected her to be hurt and to retaliate.
 But to my surprise, she simply did not care.
 She continued to play, smiling and content in her own little world.
-The girl simply mumbled something incoherent, smiled and continued admiring her Lego truck as though it was the only thing that mattered in the whole wide world.

 I later found out that she was autistic.
 But that day, all I had seen was a brave little girl, happy, without a care.
-I thought about it a lot.
-I kept asking myself: 'Why am I so desperate for others' validation and their company?
+I thought a lot about it.

+I kept asking myself.
+'Why am I so desperate for others' validation and their company?
 When that little kid can be happy in her own company, why can't I?'
-I realised that I was lacking my own Lego truck.

-That night, while going to bed, I decided that I was going to make an effort, no matter how small.
-I spent more time with myself-this time by choice-introspecting.
-I came out feeling rejuvenated.
-For the first time, I realised how little I knew about myself.
-Through a 10-day Vipassana, I journeyed to the root causes of my thoughts and fears.
+I realised that what I was lacking was my own 'Lego truck'.
+I spent more time with myself, introspecting.
+Ironically, I came out feeling rejuvenated.
+Coupled with a ten-day Vipassana, I journeyed to the root causes of my fears and learned more about myself.
 It gave me the space to listen to my emotions.
-I became more understanding towards my parents and stopped focusing on things that were not in my control.
+It helped me enrich my relationships and be more composed.
+I became more understanding towards my parents as well and stopped focusing on things I could not control.

-I started indulging in activities I enjoyed but had forgotten about.
-I opened myself to the world of the Internet and connectivity.
-I took up dancing, I learnt Salsa and Zumba through YouTube.
-Dance helped me release stress and kept me away from negative thoughts.
-I started reading and books became my best friends.
-They took me to places out of this world.
+From that day onwards, I started indulging in activities I enjoyed doing.
+I opened myself to the world of internet and connectivity.
+I took up dancing and learned Salsa and Zumba through YouTube.
+Dance helped me release my stress and kept me away from negative thoughts.
+When things didn't go well, books became my best friends and took me to places out of this world.